Leticia-Franca/Libft/README.md

 In this project, you'll be creating your first library!
 The idea is to reproduce some functions of the C standard library, but there's also additional ones.
 And it doesn't end there: once done, you can add any function you want to enrich your library (this is valid 'til the end of your trajectory at 42).
 As the opening Ecole 42's project, this may be your first contact with a lot of concepts.
-It can definitely be intimidating when you first open the pdf and stare at that big list of functions to code, but hey, **don't sweat it!** The piscine/ was a nice warming - maybe you already did some of these functions back then, depending on the list you stopped.
+It can definitely be intimidating when you first open the pdf and stare at that big list of functions to code, but hey, **don't sweat it!** The piscine/basecamp was a nice warm up - maybe you already did some of these functions back then, depending on the list you stopped.
 What you need to keep in mind is:
-**this is the first brick to build your forte**
+**This is the first brick to build your forte**

 ### But what does it mean?
 Well, it means you won't deliver this and just put it aside.
 You'll need this library regularly in your future projects.
 In fact, this is the truth with most of the projects. **Brick by brick**, we can say.